 When soft lenses do not provide sharp vision and comfort, hard lenses may be a great alternative.
 Rigid GP lenses are highly efficient at providing crisp vision for many complex conditions.
 Due to their high oxygen permeability, they allow eyes to breathe, which reduces the risk of infection.
 It can take a few days to adapt to wearing hard lenses, and they must be sterilized nightly.

 As opposed to yesteryear, almost everyone can wear contact lenses nowadays.
 With so many specialty types out there, our Mississauga eye doctors can fit lenses for even the most challenging hard-to-fit vision conditions.
-Depending upon your needs, we can prescribe toric lenses for astigmatism, scleral lenses for keratoconus, or bifocal/multifocal lenses for presbyopia.
+Depending upon your needs, we can prescribe toric lenses for astigmatism or bifocal/multifocal lenses for presbyopia.

 Are you tired of your eye color and want to change your look?
 Ask us about colored lenses and cosmetic masking contact lenses!